|Birth: ||Nov. 10, 1827|

 Augustus Dickens died from tuberculosis in America aged 39 and was buried in Graceland Cemetery in Chicago.
 His older brother Charles Dickens supported both of Augustus's wives financially.

-Bertha Phillips Dickens died on 24 December 1868.
+Bertha Phillips Dickens died on 24 December 1868, two years after Augustus.

 John Dickens (1785 - 1851)

 Elizabeth Barrow Dickens (1789 - 1863)